Canadian Federation of University Women

+CFUW was “born out of the struggle by 19 and early 20th century women to gain admittance to Canadian universities," to support women’s learning and provide fellowship to the small number of university-educated women at the time.
+While a university degree was initially a requirement for membership, a degree is no longer required to be a member of a CFUW Club.
+The organization now operates under the acronym "CFUW" to remove focus from the word "university" and thus be more inclusive.

 As CFUW President from 1964 to 1967, Laura Sabia led a coalition of 32 women's organizations across Canada demanding that the Government of Canada "pursue the human rights of women in Canada” by establishing a Royal Commission on the Status of Women.
 Sabia threatened a march of three million women on Ottawa if the Commission was not established.

 CFUW is the largest affiliate of the Graduate Women International and holds special consultative status with the Economic and Social Council of the United Nations, as well as representation on the Sectoral Committee on Education for the Canadian Sub-Committee for UNESCO.
 CFUW regularly sends a delegation to the United Nations Commission on the Status of Women.

-Among other activities, it supports the CFUW/FCFDU Charitable Trust, which awards fellowships for post-graduate education and funds the Creative Music Award.
+Among other activities, it supports the CFUW Charitable Trust, which awards fellowships for post-graduate education.

 Archives

 There are Canadian Federation of University Women fonds at Library and Archives Canada.
 The archival reference number is R2770.